MarcDcls/coconuts/README.md

 This repository contains the hardware design of the CocoNuts humanoid platform and the software to operate it with a CANalyst-II interface.

-It is currently under development and marked as a work in progress.

 <p align="center">
   <img width="50%" alt="image" src="https://github.com/user-attachments/assets/c196ff6f-5483-44ac-a44b-0cd585367477" />
 </p>